Rioflan/bred-mobile-app/README.md

 ## Running your React Native application on a real Device

-In the Apple Dev Center

-.
-Declare your app

-.
-Create a provisioning profile

-In Xcode

-.
-Use your provisioning profile

-.
-Change the FlexOffice Scheme Run Build Configuration from 'Debug' to 'Release'

-.
-Clear your project and "Derived Data" Build

-1. Go to your Apple Dev Center account : declare phone UDID, App Id, Profile, Certificate
-2. In Terminal, clone the project and run on the project root directory
+1. If you've just cloned the project, in Terminal, run on the project root directory
 ```
 yarn install
 ```
-3. Go to ios folder and open Xcode project
+2. Go to ios folder and open Xcode project
 ```
 open FlexOffice.xcodeproj
 ```
-4. In Xcode, use dev certificate for targets (main and test)
+3. In Xcode, use dev certificate for targets (main and test)

+* Use your provisioning profile

+* Change the FlexOffice Scheme Run Build Configuration from 'Debug' to 'Release'

+* Clear your project and "Derived Data" Build

-5. Modify App Delegate implementation :
+4. Modify App Delegate implementation :
 ```
 FlexOfficeDelegate.m
 --------------------